 All of the preceding requirements apply to the degree in general.
 There are then two options for completing the degree:

 - In the thesis option, the student writes a thesis based on original research.

 - In the non-thesis options, the student completes additional coursework.

-Any student interested in study beyond the master’s level should take the thesis or research paper option.
+Any student interested in study beyond the master’s level should take the thesis option.

 We fund a high proportion of our first and second year MA students on graduate teaching assistantships.
 There also are university fellowships available to MA students.
 Contact Dr. Jason DeCaro (firstname.lastname@example.org), the director of graduate studies, for further information.